SuperOfficeDocs/superoffice-docs/docs/en/automation/crmscript/howto/interests/company-interests.md

 ---
-uid: crmscript-interests-company
+uid: crmscript-interest-company
-title: Set interests
+title: Set/clear interest on company
-description: How to update interests with CRMScript.
+description: How to update interests for a company with SuperOffice CRMScript.
+keywords: CRMScript, company, interest, GetContactEntity, GetInterests, NSContactAgent, NSContactEntity, NSSelectableMDOListItem
 author: Eivind Fasting
 so.date: 04.12.2024
+so.version: 10
-keywords: CRMScript, company, interests so.topic: howto
+so.topic: howto
 ---

-# How to set an interest on or off for a company (CRMScript)
+# Set/clear interest on company

 You can search for an [interest][1] and then set the interest to true or false.
 Here, we use a CRMScript.